padmini-hm/coding-challenge/Mable/README.md

     6. Future Work

-      1.Would like to add view - to display the customers information.
-      2.Put validations if the file exists before loading the csv.
+      1.Put validations if the file exists before loading the csv.
-      3.Handle balance updation by creating a private method in customr_account_information model.
+      2.Handle balance updation by creating a private method in customr_account_information model.
-      4.Create private method to validate account number and balance, and handle the error.
+      3.Create private methods to validate account number and balance, and handle the error.
-      5.Add more test cases in rspec.
+      4.Add more test cases in rspec.